hothanhxuan/Project-6-Building-an-Omnichannel-ETL-Data-Pipeline/README.md

 | `vw_cashflow_daily` | Daily report combining sales revenue, payment receipts, and bank inflows/outflows |
 | `vw_payment_status` | Classifies every order as Paid / Failed / Pending / Overdue with delay metrics |

----

-## 12.📄 License

-This project is for educational purposes as part of a Data Analytics capstone project.